Graphs and complexes of lattices: Introduction

-Roughly a graph of lattices is a graph of groups such that all local groups are commensurable finite-by-$\{H$-lattices$\}$ equipped with a morphism to $H$.
+Roughly a graph of lattices is a graph of groups such that all local groups are commensurable finite-by-$\{H$-lattices$\}$, equipped with a morphism $\psi$ to $H$.
 We use this to study lattices in the product of $T:=\Aut(\calt)$ and closed subgroups $H$ of the isometry group of a fairly generic $\CAT(0)$ space.
 We prove a structure theorem for $(H\times T)$-lattices.
 That is, we show every $(H\times T)$-lattice gives rise to a graph of $H$-lattices and conversely, we give necessary and sufficient conditions for a graph of $H$-lattices to be an $(H\times T)$-lattice.
+It should be mentioned that versions of this theorem are almost certainly known to experts.
+Our main new contribution is the formalism and the plethora of applications to follow.